JorgeFragaCal/Project-Hack-a-BOS/README.md

 # Proyect-Hack-a-BOS
-This is my final project on the bootcamp from Hack to BOS
+Final project on the bootcamp from Hack to BOS